Marine propulsion: Turbines

-Steam turbines were fueled by coal or, later, fuel oil or nuclear power.
+Steam turbines were powered by boilers burning, initially, coal, then fuel oil.
 The marine steam turbine developed by Sir Charles Algernon Parsons raised the power-to-weight ratio.
 He achieved publicity by demonstrating it unofficially in the 100 ft Turbinia at the Spithead Naval Review in 1897.
 This facilitated a generation of high-speed liners in the first half of the 20th century, and rendered the reciprocating steam engine obsolete; first in warships, and later in merchant vessels.

 In the early 20th century, heavy fuel oil came into more general use and began to replace coal as the fuel of choice in steamships.
 Its great advantages were convenience, reduced manpower by removal of the need for trimmers and stokers, and reduced space needed for fuel bunkers.

 Nuclear-powered

+Some steam turbine systems use nuclear power for their steam generation.
 In these vessels, the nuclear reactor heats water to create steam to drive the turbines.
 When first developed, very low prices of diesel oil limited nuclear propulsion's commercial attraction.
 The advantages of its fuel-price security, greater safety and low emissions were unable to overcome the higher initial costs of a nuclear powerplant.
 In 2019, nuclear propulsion is rare except in some Navy and specialist vessels such as icebreakers.
 In large aircraft carriers, the space formerly used for ship's bunkerage is used instead to bunker aviation fuel.
 In submarines, the ability to run submerged at high speed and in relative quiet for long periods holds obvious advantages.
 A few naval cruisers have also employed nuclear power; as of 2006, the only ones remaining in service are the Russian Kirov class.
 An example of a non-military ship with nuclear marine propulsion is the Arktika-class icebreaker with 75000 shp.
 In an ice-breaker, an advantage is fuel security and safety in demanding arctic conditions.
 The commercial experiment of the NS Savannah ended before the dramatic fuel price increases of the 1970s.
 The Savannah also suffered from an inefficient design, being partly for passengers and partly for cargo.

 In recent times, there is some renewed interest in commercial nuclear shipping.
 Fuel oil prices are now much higher.
 Nuclear-powered cargo ships could lower costs associated with carbon dioxide emissions and travel at higher cruise speeds than conventional diesel powered vessels.